 Railway Woman of the Year Advisory Committee

-2019 will mark the twenty-first year that the League of Railway Women (LRW) will recognize an exceptional woman who has helped improve the rail industry through their vision, leadership and dedication through the Outstanding Railway Woman of the Year Award.
+2019 will mark the 22nd year that the League of Railway Women (LRW) will recognize an exceptional woman who has helped improve the rail industry through their vision, leadership and dedication through the Railway Woman of the Year Award.

 The Committee shall be comprise a minimum of five women who are known for their leadership in the rail industry who are previous award recipients.
 They will also commit to a two-year term and will be led by a Chair appointed by the LRW Board of Directors for a two-year term.